Ernest Bio Bogore About

 KeywordTypeWhy It's Tier 3

-how to add translations to next.js appJTBDTutorial intent.
-Convert with "manual way vs easy way" structure.
+how to learn Spanish fastJTBDTutorial intent.
+Convert with "traditional way vs AI tutor" structure.

 By the end of this process, you should have 30-50 keywords organized by priority.
 That's 2-3 months of content if you're publishing aggressively.